ucgmsim/nzgd_map/readme.md

 `docker` directory in the `nzgd_map` repo
   * `cd /location/of/repo/docker/folder`

+This Flask app uses a secret key to securely manage the session.
+The secret key is passed as a build-time argument, to avoid hard coding it in the Dockerfile.
 The build process will try to re-use cached `nzgd_map` files by default, so if the `nzgd_map` package has been modified, you should build with the `--no-cache` flag:
  * `docker build --no-cache -t earthquakesuc/nzgd_map .`
+ * `docker build --build-arg SECRET_KEY="EXAMPLE" --no-cache -t earthquakesuc/nzgd_map .`

  (If you can keep cached files, remove the `--no-cache` flag from the command)